Agila Town

-Agila Town is the traditional home of the Agilan people from Ado local Government area, Benue State.
-Ado is a local government area of Benue State, Nigeria and was created in 1991.
-Nigeria is an independent country situated in Western Africa.
+Agila Town, located in the Ado local government area of Benue State, Nigeria, is the traditional home of the Agila people.
+Ado was established as a local government area in 1991.
+Nigeria, an independent country, is situated in West Africa.

 The area comprises many settlements, which include Apa, Ivetse, Ikpenba, Agila, Ogbokwu, Udokwu and Odah.
 Apa was historically dominated by the Agilan who were not able to return to the main town after the Biafra War.
 Agila shares boundaries with Ebonyi State in the East, Enugu State in the West and Igumale, the Local Government headquarters in the North.
 River Ado is the boundary between Agila and Igumale.

 Ado is one of the 9 local government areas in the southern senatorial zone, which is mainly occupied by the Idoma people.
-The administrative headquarters are at Igumale, situated on the railway line crossing Nigeria in the north-south direction.
+The administrative headquarters are at Igumale, situated on the railway line crossing Nigeria in the north–south direction.

 Chief Dan Agbese, the Editor-in-Chief of Nigerian Newswatch, is from this area.